fpetruschke/simpleChat/README.md

 1. session will be destroyed

 ## Deployment
 Just download the zip file and extract it in your webserver root.
+Create an empty "log.html" with read and write permission inside the `log/` folder.
 Then call the index.php - like: `localhost/simpleChat/index.php`.

 For trying functionality you could open the url in two different browsers on your machine.
 You could also put it on a remote server - e.g. a RaspPi - in your home network , making it accessible for roommates, friends and family.

 Enjoy **simpleChat**